 Agave pelona Gentry

-Mescal Pelon, Mexican Agave
+Bald Agave, Mescal Pelón (Spanish), Mexican Agave

 How to Grow and Care

-Agave is not a difficult plant to grow.
-They’re slow-growing and dramatic and will even thrive on a bit of neglect.
-If you’re the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you’re the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
-Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
+Agaves are not difficult plants to grow.
+They are slow-growing and dramatic and will even thrive on a bit of neglect.
+If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
+On the other hand, if you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
+Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

-In general, Agave do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot.
-It’s also best to handle your Agave as little as possible, since they do not like to be disturbed.
-When you do repot, refresh the spent soil with new potting mix and make sure the plant is firmly anchored in its pot.
-However, be careful not to pot the Agave too deep as that will encourage stem rot during the growing season.
+In general, Agaves do not need to be repotted every year.
+Most species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
+It is also best to handle your plant as little as possible since they do not like to be disturbed.
+When repot, refresh the spent soil with a new potting mix and ensure the plant is firmly anchored in its pot.
+However, be careful not to pot the Agave too deep, as that will encourage stem rot during the growing season.